cotarelo/test-new-relic/README.md

 ```$ fpm -s dir -t deb --name acme-128 --version 1.0.0 --iteration 1 --description "Folder Size Integration for New Relic Infra" .```

-The binary package can be found in the Exercise3 directory
+The binary package can be found in the Exercise3 directory together with a short Readme

 ### Exercise 4